werdna521/laundry-bs/README.md

 # Laundry BS

 Laundry BS is an android application written in native Java code.
+It is the mobile version of Binus Square's laundry queue website.
 It has the same functionality as its [official website](http://web.binus.ac.id/binussquare/LaundryQueue/DropInQueue.aspx).

 ## Incoming Features